jedrula-communications/jedrula-app-docs/README.md

 #### 3.3. access
 not accesible publicly, 192.168.0.185:3000 on LAN (raspberr pi running nodejs app)

+#### 3.4 mongo
+you need to make sure mongo url is set correctly.
+When you use an ip then make sure bind_ip is set properly in /etc/mongod.conf

 # 4. Auth application - nodejs jsonwebtoken layer

 #### 4.1. repository url